Banksy: The Unauthorised Retrospective at Sotheby’s

 The exhibition as a whole is fairly easy reading, and will get a chuckle out of most.
 Comedic or otherwise, familiarity with the famous personality, brand or Banksy icon makes it relatable, comfortable, entertaining and, quite frankly, funny.

-Bansky: The Unauthorised Retrospective is at Sotheby’s until 25th July 2014, for further information visit here.
+Banksy: The Unauthorised Retrospective is at Sotheby’s until 25th July 2014.
+For further information visit the gallery’s website here.